FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 - **Nutritional Summary**: The script calculates the total calories, fats, proteins, carbohydrates, and sugars of the foods entered, based on their quantities.
 - **Food Database**: It includes a pre-defined database with common food items and their nutritional values, with unit conversions available for different measurements (e.g., grams, cups, and individual pieces of food like eggs or bananas).
-- **Error Handling and Flexibility**: If the user enters a food item that isn't in the database, they’re offered the option to add it.
-This makes the tool more dynamic and constantly evolving.
+- **Error Handling and Flexibility**: If the user enters invalid input, they get a corresponding message and they are asked to try agan.
+If the food entered has some typo or it resembles some existing data, thanks to the fuzzy-match, the program will continue normally.
 - **Interactive Command-Line Interface (CLI)**: A user-friendly CLI guides users through the process, making it easy for anyone to use regardless of technical expertise.
 - **Extensible Database**: The ability to expand the database by adding new foods directly through the interface means that it can grow as needed to suit different users' diets and preferences.
 - **Detailed and Clear Output**: Nutritional information is printed in a clean, easy-to-read format, with clear distinctions between different categories of nutrients.